tokio-rs/website/content/docs/going-deeper/futures-model.md

 something missing from the `park`/`unpark` model: it provides no way for a task to know *why* it was woken up.

-That can be a problem for certain kinds futures that involve polling a large number of other futures concurrently—you don't want to have to re-poll *everything* to discover which sub-future is actually able to make progress.
+That can be a problem for certain kinds of futures that involve polling a large number of other futures concurrently—you don't want to have to re-poll *everything* to discover which sub-future is actually able to make progress.